ChiefBash/ChiefBash/README.md

 </p>

 <p>
-  These are the main programming languages and tools that I use for my projects.
+  These are the main programming languages and tools that I use for my projects whether it'd be physcially or for research purposes.
 Some are used a lot more than others; it just depends.
 Specific tools used will be included in the <b><i>readme.md</i></b> file of the repository.
 </p>

 <img align="left" alt="Chrome" title="Chrome" width="30px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/chrome/chrome-original.svg"/>